Moja Tu Blog

 How long have you been a sponsor, and what are some of the best memories with your sponsored children now that you’ve visited them before?

 I’m continuing to support him because I love him.
-He worked as a stonemason far from Nairobi, which was a callous work.
-I am providing for him a temporary bridge until he can stand on his own.
-In liaison with the program management in Kenya, we could secure him a job in the outskirts of Nairobi.
+He worked as a stonemason far from Nairobi, which was callous work.
+I am providing him with a temporary bridge until he can stand on his own.
+In liaison with the program management in Kenya, we could secure him a job on the outskirts of Nairobi.
 Now, he is working as a chef, and during his free time, he teaches sign language and soccer.

 What keeps you going in the sponsorship program?